Air Conditioning Prices

 Is evaporative cooling cheaper than refrigerated air conditioning?

-Yes — evaporative coolers cost $3,000–$6,000 to install (ducted whole-home) and run at a fraction of the electricity cost (roughly $0.05–$0.15/hr vs $0.80–$1.40/hr for ducted refrigerated).
-However, evaporative cooling only works well in dry climates (Adelaide, Perth, inland areas).
-In humid cities like Brisbane, Sydney, and Darwin, evaporative coolers are ineffective.
-They also can’t heat, so you’d still need a separate heating solution for winter.
+Yes — evaporative coolers cost $3,000–$6,000 to install and run at $0.05–$0.15/hr vs $0.80–$1.40/hr for ducted refrigerated.
+However, evaporative cooling only works in dry climates (Adelaide, Perth, inland areas).
+In humid cities like Brisbane, Sydney, and Darwin, they are ineffective.

 Related Articles